tony874406515/Urban-Child-Wellbeing-SegFormer/README.md

 The model parameters (Learning rate, Batch size, Optimizer) are defined in config.json following the experimental setup described in the paper.

 2. Training
-To reproduce the training process (assuming you have your own dataset formatted similarly):
+To reproduce the training process:

 ```Bash
 python train.py --config config.json